vbounyasit/MyDataFramework/README.md

 I felt that something could be done about this, and that the data engineer community could have a use for a project like that.
 Moreover, in order to deepen my understanding of Spark and the Scala language, what better way to practice than by writing a project from scratch?

+## License
+The Rift Framework is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).